 The present practice of “drop, cover and hold” does not work if a building, or a part of a building, collapses.
-Because the attention is concentrated in certain areas, the CoreFirst zone is a stronger structure than a fully seismically upgraded building.
-Coupled with an early notification system, CoreFirst will forewarn and protect the building’s inhabitants.
+Because the attention is concentrated in certain areas, the CoreFirst sanctuaries are stronger structure than a fully seismically upgraded building.
+Coupled with an Earthquake Early Warning System (EEWS), CoreFirst will forewarn and protect the building’s inhabitants.

 School systems, and other buildings, now have the peace of mind that comes with being fully prepared and protected in the case of natural disaster—and for approximately 25% of the cost.

 Patent number: US 8,739,477.
 Patent pending in Canada.

 This is a system in place up in Vancouver that would have given 22 seconds of forewarning.

 For building owners, public officials, business leaders, engineers, first responders and more.